maxammann/maplibre-architecture/Strategies-to-reduce-Android-APK-size.md

 If you distribute your app via Google Play, you can benefit from this approach through the [Multiple APK Support](https://developer.android.com/google/play/publishing/multiple-apks.html) distribution feature.

+#### Sample code

+Mapbox publishes a [Demo App](https://play.google.com/store/apps/details?id=com.mapbox.mapboxandroiddemo) to the Google Play store that showcases core SDK features.

+This app is [open source](https://github.com/mapbox/mapbox-android-demo) and benefits from APK splitting for smaller binary distribution.
+You can learn how we do this in the [`build.gradle`](https://github.com/mapbox/mapbox-android-demo/blob/master/MapboxAndroidDemo/build.gradle) file.

 ### Next

 The Mapbox team is actively looking at other ways to reduce the SDK size ([for example](https://github.com/mapbox/mapbox-gl-native/issues/5656)).

-If you have questions or any other ideas, please [get in touch with us](https://github.com/mapbox/mapbox-gl-native/issues/new).
+If you have questions or ideas that you'd like to share, please [get in touch with us](https://github.com/mapbox/mapbox-gl-native/issues/new).